SimranS22/K-Quiz/README.md

 ## Rules :fire:

 To qualify for the __official limited edition Hacktoberfest shirt__, you must register [here](https://hacktoberfest.digitalocean.com/) and make four Pull Requests (PRs) between October 1-31, 2022 (in any time zone).
-PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
-This year, the __first 40,000__ participants who complete the challenge will earn a T-shirt.
+PRs can be made to any public repo on GitHub, not only the ones with issues labeled 'Hacktoberfest'.
+This year, the __first 40,000__ participants who complete the challenge will earn a T-shirt or a tree planted in their name.